johnckealy/djengu/README.md

 instance.
 This is done using CaddyServer's built-in reverse proxy capability.

-Everything is controlled from the Caddyfile, which will install at /caddy/Caddyfile in production.
+Everything is controlled from the `Caddyfile`, which will install at `/caddy/Caddyfile` in production.
 You can add extra applications and then reference the docker containers.
-The important thing to remember when doing this is to use unique port numbers for each instance, and reference these port numbers in the Caddyfile.
+The important thing to remember when doing this is to use unique port numbers for each instance, and reference these port numbers in the `Caddyfile`.

 ### Flavours